How to help your dog cope with the heat

 Never leave your dog in the car

-Even on days that don't feel extremely hot, the temperature in a car can rise very quickly.
+Even on days that don't feel extremely hot, the temperature inside a car can rise very quickly.

-On very hot days, scent work, lick mats, puzzle toys, or search games at home can be a good alternative to long walks.
+On very hot days, nose work, lick mats, puzzle toys, or search games at home can be a good alternative to long walks.